-At the beginning of each semester, the subject teacher should inform students of the details of the methods of assessments to be used, within the assessment framework as specified in the definitive programme document.
+At the beginning of each semester, the subject teacher should inform students of the details of the methods of assessments to be used, within the assessment framework as specified in the programme document.

-6.15 Progression/Academic Probation/Deregistration
+6.15 Progression / Academic Probation / Deregistration

-- (i) The Board of Examiners shall, at the end of each semester (except for Summer Term unless there are students who are eligible to graduate after completion of Summer Term subjects), determine whether each student is - (a) eligible for progression towards an award; or - (b) eligible for an award; or - (c) required to be deregistered from the programme.
+The Board of Examiners shall, at the end of each semester (except for Summer Term unless there are students who are eligible to graduate after completion of Summer Term subjects), determine whether each student is

+- (i) eligible for progression towards an award; or - (ii) eligible for an award; or - (iii) required to be deregistered from the programme.